SingarajuP/flightscancellation-prediction/README.md

 fuel_comsumption: The fuel comsumption of different airlines from years 2015-2019 aggregated per month.
 international_passengers: The passenger totals on different international routes from years 2015-2019 aggregated per month.
 domestic_passengers: The passenger totals on different domestic routes from years 2015-2019 aggregated per month.

+The web app has been developed for the cancellation of flights with a probability of cancellation.

+#### Milestones
+<br>To improve the model for the classification of the flights
+<br>To make a web app for the delay of the flights
+<br>To get weather data to predict the delay and cancellation of the flights